gitmichaelqiu/OptClick/README.md

 2. Drag the app to the *Applications* folder
 3. All set!

-Because I do **NOT** have an Apple developer account, you may receive alerts such as "App is broken".
+Because I do **NOT** have an Apple developer account for the app releases ~~(Apple charges an annual fee for this)~~, you may receive alerts such as "App is broken".
 To resolve this, you need to go to the *terminal* and run the following command:

 ```bash
 sudo xattr -r -d com.apple.quarantine /Applications/OptClick.app